jclouds/legacy-jclouds/sandbox/rimuhosting/README.txt

 #
 # The jclouds provider for RimuHosting (http://rimuhosting.com/).
 #
-# TODO: Implementation status.
+# Note: This provider is currently unstable, as http errors are often returned
-# TODO: Supported features.
+#       during mvn install -Plive.
+When this runs cleanly, the provider can
-# TODO: Usage example.
+#       be promoted.